 \done{The parameters of the {five} models are tabulated in \autoref{table:best_fit_model}.
 Statistical uncertainties on the best-fit model parameters were obtained from the MCMC sampling of the parameter space, and represent a 95\% confidence interval.
 Parameters that were not optimized are listed with square brackets. }

-\done{To assess the lens models we evaluated two criteria: the image-plane rms and the Bayesian information criterion (BIC). } \done{The rms is the average image-plane scatter between the observed positions of lensed images and their positions predicted by the model.
-A model is generally considered better if it has a lower rms.} \done{According to this criterion, the favored lens model is the one with the highest flexibility, Model C, which allows three cluster-scale halos (H1, H2, and H4), and solves for the normalization of the cluster-members' scaling relation as free parameters.
-This model achieved image plane rms of $0\farcs14$.}
+\done{To assess the lens models we evaluated two criteria: the image-plane rms and the Bayesian information criterion (BIC). } \done{The rms is the average image plane scatter between the observed positions of lensed images and their positions predicted by the model.
+A model is generally considered better if it has a lower rms.} \done{According to this criterion, the favored lens model is the one with the highest flexibility, Model C, which allows three cluster-scale halos (H1, H2, and H4), and solves for the normalization of the cluster members' scaling relation as free parameters.
+This model achieved an image plane rms of $0\farcs14$.}

 \done{The second criterion, BIC, provides a quantitative method of comparing similar models by penalizing a higher number of free parameters, which helps to prevent overfitting.
 The BIC is calculated using the following equation \citep{Schwarz1978}:}